Horses and Human Societies

 Despite the obvious importance of horses in shaping our modern world, the broader questions of when, why, and how horses were taken up by human groups, as either livestock or transportation, often remain unanswered.
 By applying scientific techniques from archaeozoology, radiocarbon dating, and proteomics to ancient faunal remains from archaeological sites, Horses and Human Societies seeks to characterize the adoption of domestic horses by ancient societies, placing this process in environmental and ecological context using empirical datasets.

-Taylor W, Tuvshinjargal T (In press).
+Taylor W, Tuvshinjargal T (2018).
 Horseback riding, asymmetry, and anthropogenic changes to the equine skull: evidence for mounted riding in Mongolia’s Late Bronze Age.
-In Proceedings of the 6th Animal Paleopathology Working Group, International Council for Archaeozoology, Budapest, Hungary, edited by L. Bartosiewicz and E. Gal.
+In Care or Neglect?, edited by L. Bartosiewicz and E. Gal.
 Oxford, Oxbow Books.

 Taylor, William.
-In press.
+2017.
 A Bayesian chronology for early domestic horse use in the Eastern Steppe.
-Journal of Archaeological Science (2017)
+Journal of Archaeological Science (2017).

 Taylor, William, Bayarsaikhan Jamsranjav, and Tuvshinjargal Tumuurbaatar.
 2015.
 Equine Cranial Morphology and the Archaeological Identification of Riding and Chariotry: Applications to Mongolia’s late Bronze Age.
 Antiquity 89(346): 854-871.